Instructions for Form FTB 3534 Tax Information Authorization

 - FEIN is required for estates or trusts and SSN is required for deceased individuals.
 If this TIA is for a grantor trust and the IRS did not provide a FEIN, then provide the individual’s SSN.

 - Your representative will not have access to your information online, but they can call 800-852-5711 to obtain information.

 - Check the Business Entity box if you are preparing form FTB 3534 for matters concerning any type of business entity and fill out corresponding information.

 - If the full legal business name is not provided, form FTB 3534 may be rejected.

 - Business entities should provide the California corporation number when available, otherwise provide the FEIN.

-- Partnerships/Limited Liability Company (LLC)/Real Estate Mortgage Investment Conduits (REMICs) should provide the California Secretary of State (SOS) number when available, otherwise provide the FEIN.
+- Partnerships, Limited Liability Companies (LLCs), and Real Estate Mortgage Investment Conduits (REMICs) should provide the California Secretary of State (SOS) number when available, otherwise provide the FEIN.

 540NR Group Nonresident Return